headless-axolotl/interprebear/README.md

 when all bears have given up).

 There is a special symbol makes a bear enter "collect" mode.
-In this mode some of the funcitions of the symbols change.
+In this mode some of the functions of the symbols change.

 Symbols which do not have a description in collect mode do the same thing as in normal mode.
 The symbols that do an arithmetic or bitwise operation